bigomics/omicsplayground-doc/modules/outline.rst

 ================================================================================

 We subdivided the platform interface into Basic and Expert modes.
-Basic mode includes fundamental analysis modules such as :ref:`Home`, :ref:`Datatab`, :ref:`Clustering`, :ref:`DEGs`, and :ref:`DESGs`, while Expert mode includes additional modules such as :ref:`Functional`, :ref:`Intersect`, :ref:`Signature`, and :ref:`Biomarker` and :ref:`scProfiling`.
+Basic mode includes fundamental analysis modules such as :ref:`Home`, :ref:`DataView`, :ref:`Clustering`, :ref:`DEGs`, and :ref:`DESGs`, while Expert mode includes additional modules such as :ref:`Functional`, :ref:`Intersect`, :ref:`Signature`, and :ref:`Biomarker` and :ref:`scProfiling`.
 Users can choose the interface mode according to their experience.
 The main purpose of interface